0xSero/partisia-docs/docs/smart-contracts/gas/transaction-gas-prices.md

 Here, we will explore the factors that determine the gas cost for deploying or interaction with a contract in the Partisia blockchain.
 By considering the network, CPU, and storage aspects, developers can effectively estimate and manage the gas costs associated with their smart contract transactions to understand the specifics of gas pricing.

 When a transaction is sent, the transaction needs to have enough gas to cover all resource usage.
 Otherwise the transaction will fail and the gas will go to waste.
-When developing a smart contract the developer should keep in mind that the best practice is to have your solution suggest the needed gas amount for the users of your smart contract.
-This should be as close to the bottom limit of the resource cost as to not have too expensive contracts on the blockchain.
+When developing a smart contract the developer should keep in mind that the best practice is to have your front-end suggest the needed gas amount for the users of your smart contract.
+We recommend you to test your smart contract to find the maximum gas cost of your transactions and use your results as the gas price in your front-end.

 ## The cost for using the blockchain